 Other programs and auxiliary revenue includes revenues from the Babson Executive Conference Center, Babson Global, Summer Camps and Conferences, Skating Rink, facility rentals and other miscellaneous activities.
 These revenues are recorded at the point in time goods or services are provided, with the exception of lease rental and interest income, which are accounted for under other standards.
-Advance payments of \$3,833,141 and \$6,541,082 were recorded at June 30, 2023 and 2022, respectively, which are primarily related to Babson Global and will be recognized as performance obligations under the contract are met.
+Advance payments of \$12,302,340 and \$3,833,141 were recorded at June 30, 2024 and 2023, respectively, which are primarily related to Babson Global and will be recognized as performance obligations under the contract are met and are included in deposits and advance payments on the consolidated statements of financial position.